 child element of

-overwrites the existing set for that property/itinerary combination.
-If you do
+existing set for that property/itinerary combination.
+If you don't define any

-are removed and only the basic room for that hotel/itinerary shows up in search
+Bundles are removed and only the basic room for that hotel/itinerary shows up in

 Be sure to use elements such as